-From childhood to life as an adult, he has looked for images that makes him pause and reflect on events from his life.
-A shadow that crossed the old farm road he traveled down on his granddad’s farm, or the window shade on the house next door casting its long afternoon shadow on the siding boards, reaching the viewer with his memories and taking them on a journey back in time to their own is his goal.
+From childhood to life as an adult, he has looked for images that make him pause and reflect on events from his life.
+A shadow that crossed the old farm road he traveled down on his granddad’s farm, or the window shade on the house next door casting its long afternoon shadow on the siding boards, reaching the viewer with his memories and taking them on a journey back in time to their own is the goal.

-The illustrative work Wilhite produces as the senior art director at Ackerman McQueen Advertising Agency for the award winning BancFirst television campaign featuring small towns in Oklahoma, are examples of the bold color pallet that is ever present in his work.
-In 2017 Wilhite was be the Urban Core Feature Artist at Verbode in Oklahoma City.
+Wilhite studied graphic design at OSU Okmulgee.
+He has worked as a graphic designer in studios and ad agencies, doing photo retouching, illustration, production art and logo design.
+Wilhite has been published in national design journals and books, and worked across a wide range of design disciplines.
+The illustrative work Wilhite did for the award winning BancFirst television campaign, featuring small towns in Oklahoma, are examples of the bold color pallet that is ever present in his work.
+In 2017 Wilhite was the Urban Core Feature Artist at Verbode in Oklahoma City.

 Barbara Benton, born in Enid, Oklahoma, was a stay-at-home mom to her three children for thirteen years before returning to school and eventually graduating with a BFA from University of Central Oklahoma in 2022.
 When she began her studies, her interest was in the field of education with a plan to teach kindergarten before falling in love with painting, and later ceramics, and consequently changing her major to studio art.